jupyter-on-openshift/poc-hub-singapore-ntu/documents/troubleshooting-issues.md

 sudo rsync -av ./notebooks-coursename-pv ./notebooks-coursename-pv2
 ```

-You can now unmount the NFS share.
+Keep the NFS shared mounted at this point as it is necessary to fix up ownership on files below.

 Next you need to create the persistent volume definitions for the copies of the directories.